Do YOU Need a Universal Studios Japan Express Pass?

 Check the Maintenance Calendar

-If you are going to buy an Express Pass for the rides, then make sure that all the good rides are running.
+If you are going to buy an Express Pass for the thrill rides, then make sure that all the good ones are running.

 4. How Early Do You Like to Get Up?